 7 Signs Someone Might Be Emotionally Unstable

-It's common for people to have shifts in emotions — after all, life is filled with ups and downs — but there's a difference between experiencing a wide spectrum of emotions and reacting to everything in some extreme ways.
+It's common for people to have shifts in emotions — after all, life is filled with ups and downs — but there's a difference between experiencing a wide spectrum of emotions, and reacting to every event in an extreme way.
 According to experts, there are some early signs of emotional instability that someone may display, and paying attention to how their behavior changes and how they manage their emotions is essential to understanding their mental wellbeing.
 Not everyone who experiences a wide range of emotions is emotionally unstable, but there are some key characteristics that indicate that someone doesn't have a hold on how they feel, and may need help.

-"Emotional instability usually means some unpredictability in emotions and reactions to events," psychologist Ashley B. Hampton, PhD tells Bustle.
+"Emotional instability usually means some unpredictability in emotions and reactions to events," psychologist Dr. Ashley B. Hampton, PhD tells Bustle.
 "For example, an event happens, and one would expect a certain reaction but receives a completely different reaction."
-Emotional instability can be a result of a personality disorder such as Borderline Personality Disorder, but it can also occur with issues such as depression, anxiety, grief, or trauma.
+Emotional instability can be a result of a personality disorder such as Borderline Personality Disorder, but it can also occur with mental illnesses like depression, anxiety, or issues like grief, or trauma.

 1. They React In An Unexpected Way

-If someone reacts in a way that is counter to how many others react to the same circumstances, it could be a sign of emotional instability.
+If someone reacts in a way that is counter to how many others react to the same circumstances, or in a way that feels disproportionate, it could be a sign of emotional instability.
 "The biggest early warning sign is receiving a reaction that is not expected," says Hampton.
-An example of this may be someone laughing at an inappropriate time, Hampton says.
-Of course, this doesn't always mean someone is experiencing difficulties coping, but if you have suspicions, talk to them and see if they are in need of help.
+An example of this may be as subtle as someone laughing at an inappropriate time, Hampton says.
+Of course, this doesn't always mean someone is experiencing difficulties coping, but it may open up an opportunity to talk to them and see if they are in need of help.

 2. Their Mood Changes Rapidly

-Shifting moods are common, but when they frequently happen at the snap of the finger, it may be a sign someone is struggling with emotional balance.
-"Think of this as a roller coaster of emotions," psychologist Sherry Cormier tells Bustle.
+Shifting moods are common for anyone, but when they frequently happen at the snap of the finger, it may be a sign someone is struggling with emotional balance.
+"Think of this as a roller coaster of emotions," psychologist Dr. Sherry Cormier, PhD, tells Bustle.
 "Almost without warning, the person may become agitated or sad, and sometimes for no apparent reason."
-If this is the case, and you notice it is recurring, try encouraging the person to speak with a loved one or seek help from a therapist.
+If this is the case, and you notice it is recurring, try encouraging the person to speak with a loved one, or seek help from a therapist.

 3. They Have Trouble Calming Themselves Down

-Someone who is emotionally unstable can often come off as impulsive or erratic.
+Someone who is emotionally unstable may often come off as impulsive or erratic.
 "This individual has poorer coping and problem-solving skills," says Cormier.
 "They often make decisions without forethought or behave erratically."
+Impulsive behaviors could look like breaking up with a longtime partner unexpectedly, or moving apartments without much warning.
+These behaviors aren't necessarily a bad thing, but if they interfere with someone's quality of life, it's worth bringing up to them.

 5. They Are Inconsistent

-Along with the inconsistencies in reactions, you'll also see inconsistencies in emotions and inconsistencies in thoughts.
+Along with the inconsistencies in reactions, you might also see inconsistencies in emotions or inconsistencies in thoughts.
 Someone might be unpredictable in how they react to certain situations.
 "These inconsistencies can be small or large and are often overlooked in the beginning," says Hampton.
+This could mean that one day, they react neutrally to disappointment, and the next day have a totally different reaction to an event on a similar scale.
 Once again, it may be necessary for this person to receive professional help to even out their emotions.

 6. They Have Strained Relationships